galaxyhaxz/citat/README.md

 > *You must remember Americans (I am one) are generally poorly educated compared to other developed countries.
 This is by design, and there is a powerful propaganda arm here that actively undermines efforts to make progress in educating the population.*

+> *That's the ultimate problem for Americans who want to leave.
+To leave, you have to want out of this system.
+To want out, it must not work for you.
+To have the money and education to get out, it has to work for you, so it's unlikely those who want to leave can do so.*

 > C is faster, gives you more control and compiles faster, so it would actually be better for writing cutting edge software and the advantages would be magnified in a large project<br><br>
 Modern software development theory is in general about replacing understanding with memorization and sacrificing software quality to save developer time - it's at its best when you're making a small toy app where occasional bugs are acceptable, and its worst when you're making a large cutting-edge project where every bug is serious<br><br>
 It is absolutely true that you will draw from a smaller pool of people when hiring, but then again those people might be self-selected in a way that's beneficial for you